dee-ex/shopee-crawler-api/README.md

 DATABASE_MAINDATABASENAME = "MAIN"
 DATABASE_TESTDATABASENAME = "TEST"
 ```
-After that, run the server:
+Lastly, run the server:
 ```
 go run .
 ```
+Running port is changeable in `env/server.env`.
 # Test
 Use the following commands:
 ```